paroczigergo/thermometer-backend/README.md

 ## Local Configuration
-There is no environmental separation in this project, just an `.env` file which can be created from `.env.example`
+There is no environmental separation in this project locally, just an `.env` file which can be created from `.env.example`

 ## Getting Started local development